SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 A virtual device is used when a model is deployed in test or simulation mode.
 See also [Deploying a model](/streaming-analytics/analytics-builder/#deploying-a-model).

-Virtual devices are objects in the Cumulocity IoT inventory with a `c8y_VirtualDevice` property.
+Virtual devices are objects in the {{< product-c8y-iot >}} inventory with a `c8y_VirtualDevice` property.
 This property refers to the identifier of the real device of which the virtual device is a copy.

 Use the `creationDate` to find out what `virtualDevice` was created for a model activation and which measurements have that device as their source.